H-b8/slot-machine/README.md

 ### ICE BOX ITEMS

 - Responsive design for different browser window sizes, mobile, and tablet (As of now, the game is best viewed in a fullscreen browser)
-- Add payment processor to create real slot machine
+- Add payment processor to create real slot machine experience
 - Instead of resetting game, 'cash out' button will lead to a page where players can redeem their tokens for prizes